bonn0062/GSoD/absolute_beginners.rst

    [ 9  2 11 12]]

-Reshaping and Flattening multidimensional arrays
+Reshaping and flattening multidimensional arrays
 ------------------------------------------------